Chelsea boss Thomas Tuchel 'still happy' to be at club despite Roman Abramovich being handed sanctions

 The sanctions - which were handed down on Thursday morning - have resulted in Abramovich's assets being frozen, plus "a prohibition on transactions with UK individuals and businesses, a travel ban and transport sanctions".

-Speaking for the first time since the sanctions were placed on Abramovich, Tuchel said: "I don't know if I'm concerned but we are aware of it and it changes almost every day.
+Tuchel also spoke ahead of the game for the first time since the sanctions were placed on Abramovich, saying: "I don't know if I'm concerned but we are aware of it and it changes almost every day.
 We cannot do much about it.

 "I'm still happy to be here, still happy to be manager of a strong football team and I'm happy to play the match today.
 I know there's a lot of noise around and still we allow ourselves to try our best to focus on football."